So, you’re 17 years old and wondering, “Should I get my California driver's license now or wait until I’m 18?”

 If you are between 15.5 - 17.5 years old, you must first get a Provisional Instruction Permit:

-Please note that if all requirements are not met within 12 months of applying, the application is considered void and all steps must be repeated.
+Please note that if all requirements are unmet within 12 months of applying, the application is considered void, and all steps must be repeated.

 Once you pass the knowledge test and drive collision-free for six months, you can step it up to a full-fledged California provisional drivers license.
-During those six months, you must log 50 hours of drive time with a licensed driver who is over 25 years old, 10 hours of which must take place at night.
+During those six months, you must log 50 hours of drive time with a licensed driver over 25 years old, 10 hours of which must occur at night.
 In addition to these hours, you must also complete 6 hours of driver training with a professional instructor.

 Waiting to Get Your California Drivers License